jcoupon/swot/README.md

 ## Installation

-### Main software
+### SWOT

 1. Download the latest version here https://github.com/jcoupon/swot/releases/latest
 2. Untar the archive and change directory to `swot-X.Y.Z`
 3. Run `Make`

 The binary file is installed in swot-X.Y.Z/bin.
 Simply update your `PATH` variable or move `swot` to your desired directory.

 ### Dependencies